hppedeaf/Camera-Animation-Hppe-Docs/docs/Tutorial Intro.md

 - **Standard:** Normal Camera Animation Hppe camera.
 - **With VRCLens:** Supports Camera Animation Hppe as a plugin.
 - **With VirtualLens2:** Supports Camera Animation Hppe as a plugin.
-- **With OSC:** OSC works with Standard, VRCLens, or VirtualLens2.
-OSC saves your positioning (LOCAL ONLY) and possible to share the files with your friends.

 :::tip